Fumio performs Taiko Drum playing in a festival

 Began Carving: in February 2000

-Former/Other Occupation: Editor of running magazine / Bed & Breakfast Owner & Operator
+Former/Other Occupation: Editor of a running magazine / Bed & Breakfast Owner & Operator

 Favourite Subjects in Netsuke: Aquatic creatures, New Zealand Native Animals, Small creatures(insects, amphibians, etc..), Japanese Legends and traditional theme.